You can make a difference...

 Lt.
 Rip Masters in the series.
 Liner notes to the CD recording

-listed below incorrectly identifies the composer as Stanley Keyawa]
+listed below incorrectly identifies the writer as Stanley Keyawa]

 [pseudonym of Andrew A. Acuarulo], and